To start this tutorial, you have to import the tutorial project into your ‘Dashboard’ via the link above.

-As for the fineness of the mesh, Coarse is sufficient.
-As a rule of thumb, one should make sure, that the resulting mesh does have more than one volume layer across the cross section of the model.
+The mesh fineness will be coarse.
+As a rule of thumb, one should make sure that the resulting mesh does have more than one volume layer across the cross section of the model.

-For actually starting the mesh operation hit the ‘Generate’ button, highlighted in the figure below
+To start the meshing operation, hit the ‘Generate‘ button, highlighted in the figure below.

-There is also a Meshing log (highlighted below) available which provides quantitative information about the mesh in terms of its node and element count and other relevant data
+There is also a Meshing log available which provides quantitative information about the mesh.

 Material selection and assignment

-This pops-up a ‘Material Library’ from which we select “Steel” and click on ‘Ok’.
-This will then load the standard properties for steel.
+In the pop-up window, select ‘Steel’ and click on ‘Apply’.
+This loads the standard properties for steel.